wilsonte-umich/mdi-suite-template/shiny/shared/session/modules/README.md

     # initialize namespace
     ns <- NS(id)

-    # add Shiny UI elements here
+    # add Shiny UI elements
     textInput(ns('inputName'))
     textOutput(ns('outputName'))
 }
 ```

 UI elements are then addressable in the module's
-<code>input</code> object using simply the name provided in the UI function.
+<code>input</code> object using the name provided in the UI function.

 ```
 # module server function, in myModule_server.R